antimodular/antimodular-blender-renderer/README.md

   --icon=path/to/icon.ico  # Windows
   --icon=path/to/icon.icns # macOS
   ```
-- Embed everything into a cleaner `.app` structure (ask if you need it!)
+- Embed everything into a cleaner `.app` structure ... tbd (see and of Readme)

 ---